-For some funding opportunities, you may need to hire a consultant to prepare the proposal.
-The consultant may be a subject-matter expert who can work with you on strategy, a grant writer who can write the content and manage the proposal process, or a former government or foundation staff member who can help with the review process and ensure that your proposal is responsive to the funder’s needs.
+At some point, you may need to hire a consultant to help you write a proposal.
+The consultant may be a subject-matter expert who can work with you on strategy, a grant writer who can write the content and manage the proposal process, or a former government or foundation staff member who can help with the review process and ensure your proposal is responsive to the funder’s needs.

 MATERIALS: Gather background materials to share with the consultant to help her evaluate the consultancy and come up to speed on the proposed project.
 If the pre-solicitation or the request for applications (RFA) has already been released, you will want to send the consultant a copy.

 Copies of your organization’s latest annual report, mission statement, and capacity statement;

 A list of recent grants your organization has received (donor, amount, project period, project name) relevant to the opportunity under consideration; and

 The bios of your organization's senior leaders and technical staff.

 For a rebid or follow-on project (i.e., continuance of a currently funded project), you should share a copy of the last proposal, copies of all project reports submitted to the donor, and any publications produced during the current project.

 PROCESS: Decide how you would like the collaboration with the consultant to work.
 Unless things are spelled out, the consultant could assume all she will be doing is discussing the proposal’s development with technical staff and senior leadership on an “on call” basis.